I saw a very impressive project on GitHub, claiming to be the smallest responsive UI framework in the world.

 is the same as the current value _val

-When the state changes for the first time, vanjs will add the current state instance to the changedStates
+(here, these two values are the same when the state is initialized), when the state is changed for the first time, vanjs will add the current state instance to the changedStates

 Set<State>

-and execute the updateDoms
+, and execute the updateDoms

 task through a setTimeout